aditgupta/time-box-visualizer/README.md

 # Time Box Visualizer

-### Overview

-Time Box Visualizer is a personal app designed to visualize daily activities in a time-box model.
+Time Box Visualizer is a personal productivity app designed to track and analyze daily activities in a time-box model.
+The app provides visual insights into how you spend your time and helps maintain daily to-dos.
 This app is primarily intended for personal use and learning purposes.

+## Overview

-The code has not been optimized for any production-grade deployment and lacks any form of robust error handling or security features.
-The app uses only local storage for data persistence, meaning data will be saved only on the specific device and browser used.
+The app uses local storage for data persistence, meaning data will be saved on the specific device and browser used.
 No server or cloud database is involved.

-### Functionality

-- Daily Time Tracking: The main feature of the app is to provide a visual representation of your day, divided into 24 boxes (each representing one hour of the day).

-- Activity Labeling: You can select any box (or multiple boxes) and label it with a predefined activity.
-Each activity has a corresponding color, making it easy to visualize how time is spent throughout the day.

-- Activity List and Customization: The app includes a default list of activities like Sleep, Office, Reading, Exercise, etc., along with an option to add custom activities.

-- Archiving: At the end of each day, you can archive the current day's time-box.
-Archived days are stored locally and can be accessed and reviewed later.

-- Printing: The app has a feature to print the time-box for a day, designed to provide a clean output that includes only the activity grid.

-- Export & Import Local Storage: The app allows exporting and importing local storage data to save or transfer data across devices.

-### Limitations

-- Local Storage Only: This app does not use any external database.
-All data is stored in your browser's local storage, which means the data is specific to that browser and device.

-- No User Authentication: There is no login system or user identification, so anyone with access to the device can view and modify the data.

-- Not Optimized for Production: The app lacks production-level optimizations and may not perform efficiently with a large amount of data or multiple users.

-### Usage

-- Select an Hour: Click on a box representing a specific hour of the day.

-- Assign an Activity: Use the activity dropdown to select or add an activity to label the selected hour(s).

-- Archive the Day: At the end of the day, click the "Archive Day" button to save the day's activities.

-- Print the Time Box: Click the "Print Time Box" button to print a copy of the day's time-box for offline use.

-- Export/Import Data: Backup your local storage or import previously saved data using the export/import options.

-### Technologies Used

-- Vue.js: The app is built using Vue.js, providing a reactive and dynamic user experience.

-- Bootstrap: Bootstrap 4.5 is used for the basic styling and layout.

-- JavaScript (ES6): The core functionality is implemented using vanilla JavaScript.

-### Installation

-This app is a simple HTML/JavaScript application that can be run locally.
-Just clone or download the repository and open the index.html file in your browser.

-### Disclaimer
+The code has not been optimized for production-grade deployment and lacks robust error handling or security features.

+## Core Features

+### Time Tracking
+* Visual representation of your day divided into 24 boxes (each representing one hour)
+* Select and label multiple time blocks simultaneously
+* Color-coded activities for easy visualization
+* Predefined activities with customizable colors

+### Todo Management
+* Integrated todo list panel
+* Add, complete, and delete todos
+* Todo data persists with time tracking data

+### Auto-Archiving
+* Automatic archiving of daily activities at 11:59 PM
+* Prevents data loss from forgotten manual archives
+* Maintains activity and todo history

+### Analytics
+* Separate analytics page (`analyze.html`) for data visualization
+* Monthly and all-time activity analysis
+* Detailed statistics excluding routine activities (Sleep & Office)
+* Visual charts showing activity distribution and hours per activity

+### Data Management
+* Export and import functionality for data backup
+* Monthly data aggregation in analytics
+* Print feature for time-box visualization
+* Local storage for offline usage

+## Usage

+### Time Tracking
+1. Select hour blocks by clicking
+2. Choose an activity from the dropdown or add new ones
+3. Activities are automatically saved and color-coded
+4. Day is automatically archived at midnight

+### Todo Management
+1. Use the side panel to manage todos
+2. Click chevron to show/hide todo panel
+3. Mark todos as complete with checkbox
+4. Delete todos using the X button

+### Analytics
+1. Open `analyze.html` for detailed analysis
+2. Upload exported data for new months
+3. Use dropdown to select specific months or view all-time data
+4. View activity distribution and usage patterns

+### Data Backup
+* Use Export button to backup your data
+* Import previously exported data
+* Data persists across browser refreshes

+## Technologies Used
+* Vue.js for reactive UI components
+* Chart.js for analytics visualizations
+* Bootstrap 5 for styling
+* JavaScript (ES6+)

+## Installation
+1. Clone or download the repository
+2. Open `index.html` for the main app
+3. Use `analyze.html` for data analysis

+## Files
+* `index.html`: Main time tracking and todo application
+* `analyze.html`: Analytics and data visualization dashboard

+## Limitations
+* Uses browser local storage only
+* No user authentication
+* Not optimized for production use
+* Data is browser/device specific

+## Disclaimer
 This app is for personal use and learning purposes only.
-It has not been tested for use in any critical or production environment.
-Use it at your own risk, and be mindful that data may be lost if local storage is cleared or if accessed from another device or browser.
+It has not been tested for critical or production environments.
+Use at your own risk, and be mindful that data may be lost if local storage is cleared.

-### License
+## License
 This project is open-source and available under the MIT License.